 The Lazarus String Quartet was founded in 2007, by graduates of the University of Canterbury, New Zealand, with the important support of the Pettman Foundation.
-The four young musicians began with great success both at home and internationally, winning competitions and performing regularly.
-They had performances at important festivals including the Edinburgh Fringe, the Heidelberger Frühling and the Muziktage in Hitzacker, all before their move to Germany in 2011.
-After their graduation in Chamber Music Masters from the University of Music, Drama and Media Hanover, the quartet now comprises of members from all corners of the globe.
+The ensemble began with great success both at home and internationally, performing regularly at important festivals such as the Edinburgh Fringe, the Heidelberger Frühling and the Muziktage in Hitzacker and winning the Royal Overseas League Competition in 2010, all before their move to Germany in 2011.
+After graduating with a Chamber Music Masters from the University of Music, Drama and Media Hanover, the quartet now comprises of members from all corners of the globe.
 Mayumi Kanagawa (USA/Japan), Jos Jonker (The Netherlands), Albin Uusijärvi (Sweden), and Alice Gott (New Zealand).

 Mayumi’s former teachers include Yoshiko Nakura, Masao Kawasaki in the Juilliard Pre-College division, and Robert Lipsett at the Colburn School.